 Job Market Paper

-This paper studies the impacts of different types of post-secondary education on education and labor market outcomes.
+This paper studies the impacts of different types of post-secondary education on education and labor market outcomes, with a particular focus on training participation during unemployment under Canada’s Employment Insurance (EI) system.
 I first use variations of distances to institutions and exogenous variations of colleges that upgraded into universities to investigate the value added to university education.
 Then I separately estimate the impacts of the transformed universities and traditional colleges and universities.
-I compared results from OLS and IV regressions.
-To address the treatment heterogeneity, I adapt the locally linear specification from Mountjoy (2022).
+I compare results from OLS and IV regressions.
+To address treatment heterogeneity, I adapt the locally linear specification from Mountjoy (2022).
 Results suggest that the difference between university and college graduates is marginal.
-However, university entry improves labor market outcomes, such as employment and earnings compared with cohorts without post-secondary education.
+However, university entry improves labor market outcomes, such as employment and earnings, compared with cohorts without post-secondary education.
 Graduates from transformed universities obtain a higher probability of being employed and higher earnings compared with people without post-secondary education.
-Nonetheless, transformed university graduates may have worse performance in the labor market, compared with graduates from colleges or traditional universities.
-Furthermore, graduates from transformed universities are more willing to register for training when they are unemployed compared with the other three groups.
+Nonetheless, transformed university graduates may have worse performance in the labor market compared with graduates from colleges or traditional universities.
+In addition, transformed university graduates are more likely to register for EI-supported training programs during unemployment, compared with graduates from colleges, traditional universities, and individuals without post-secondary education, highlighting an important interaction between higher education pathways and training incentives embedded in the EI system.

 (Draft available on request)